 Our Cause & Need

-Hereditary cancer often occurs at a younger age than sporadic cancer.
-Making the gravity of the situation even more frightening and confronting.
-Pink Hope ensures we are getting risk knowledge to individuals around the country, so they take control of their risk and future.
+Being at at-risk of breast and ovarian cancer can make the gravity of the situation confronting and isolating.
+Pink Hope ensures we are getting risk knowledge to individuals around the country, so they take control of their risk and future while being supported and empowered through the experience.

 Support & Resources

-We provide support and resources at each key touch point of the high risk journey.
-Ensuring each individual and family has the tools they need to take control of their hereditary health (we will provide programs and support such as a resources library, online genetic counsellor, online support groups)
+We provide support and resources at each key touch point of the at-risk journey.
+Ensuring each individual and family has the tools they need to take control of their hereditary health (we will provide programs and support such as a resources library, online genetic counsellor, online support groups, national conferences,know your risk)

 Navigating their families or individual risk can become challenging.
-The high risk family often requires ongoing support outside of the healthcare environment to deal with their anxieties and/or questions.
-Pink Hope will provide unique and tailor-made online resources.
+The family often requires ongoing support outside of the healthcare environment to deal with their anxieties and/or questions.
+Pink Hope will provide unique and tailor-made online resources, genetic counsellor, high risk pack, GP education and national conferences)

-The journey that high risk families face is ongoing with many questions and decisions they may face.
+The journey that at-risk individuals face is ongoing with many questions and decisions they may face.
 For example: genetic testing for other family members, screening, cancer diagnosis and preventative surgery.

 Our community needs reliable and easy to access support to help make the journey easier for them and their family.
-High risk families often face the impact of cancer across multiple family members.
-We provide an online genetic counsellor, programs and peer to peer support outreach days where they can feel a part of a community and are therefore better equipped to deal with their risk.
+At-risk families often face the impact of cancer across multiple family members.
+We provide an online genetic counsellor, programs and conferences where they can feel a part of a community and are therefore better equipped to deal with their risk.

 Often families within the general population do not know or understand their own risk.
 They either overestimate their risk because of a sporadic case of cancer or they under estimate their risk.

-Through the media we will advocate for high risk families every day and empower the general population to understand their own risk.
-Our initiatives will include; Bright Pink Lipstick Day, Pinky Promise, Kiss and Tell, Online Genetic Counsellor.
+Through the media we advocate for at-risk families every day and empower the general population to understand their own risk.

 Awareness of health risks and the implementation of preventative strategies have long been demonstrated as appropriate ways to reduce potential long-term costs associated with the morbidity of certain chronic conditions.
 Based on the values calculated by Access Economics in their 2007 report, the lifetime economic costs (incorporating financial and burden of disease costs) associated with a younger woman who has been treated for breast cancer will be over $710,000 and for ovarian cancer over $1,000,000.
 With up to an 80% risk of breast cancer and up to a 60% risk of ovarian cancer associated with inherited gene mutations, the likelihood of an at-risk women being associated with these costs is high.